-- Electronic Air Cleaner (EAC) Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in - female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC and NEUTRAL.
-The terminals are rated for 115 VAC, 1.0 amps maximum and are energized during blower motor operation. - 2.
-Humidifier (HUM 115 VAC) - Connect an accessory 115 VAC, 1 amp. maximum humidifier (if used) to the 1/4-in male quick-connect HUM terminal and NEUTRAL 1/4-in quick connect.
+Electronic Air Cleaner (EAC) Connect an accessory Electronic Air Cleaner (if used) using 1/4-in female quick connect terminals to the two male 1/4-in quick-connect terminals on the control board marked EAC and NEUTRAL.
+The terminals are rated for 115 VAC, 1.0 amps maximum and are energized during blower motor operation.

+Humidifier (HUM 115 VAC) Connect an accessory 115 VAC, 1 amp. maximum humidifier (if used) to the 1/4-in male quick-connect HUM terminal and NEUTRAL 1/4-in quick connect.
 The HUM terminal is energized when the blower starts during a call for heat.
 (See Fig. 41)